russellballestrini/webwords/README.rst

  docker logs <container-id>

-Debug the issue and fix your ``Dockerfile`` and retry the build until you have it working.
+Debug the issue, fix your ``Dockerfile``, and retry the build process until you have it working.

 You can delete old attempts by running: